 4. See the Currumbin Wildlife Sanctuary

 This massive compound spans almost 70 acres and is home to aviaries, crocodiles, dingos, emus, wombats, and more!
-A part of the Queensland heritage Register, the sanctuary opened in 1947 and has a mini railway so you can easily explore and navigate the park.
+A part of the Queensland Heritage Register, the sanctuary opened in 1947 and has a mini railway so you can easily explore and navigate the park.
 A huge free-flying population of lorikeets (colorful parrots) visits daily and you can watch the birds eat and fly around.
-Admission is 54.95 AUD for adults and 41.95 AUD for kids under 13.
+Admission is 64.95 AUD for adults and 49.95 AUD for kids under 13.

 5. Hit the beaches

-The region has more than 70 kilometers (43 miles) of fantastic beaches and Surfers Paradise is home to some of the “best beaches in the world” according to some.
+The region has more than 70 kilometers (43 miles) of fantastic beaches, and Surfers Paradise is home to some of the “best beaches in the world”, according to some.
+There are 21 different beaches along this stretch of coastline, from Southport Spit in the north to Snapper Rocks in the south.
+Surfing, sunbathing, and combing the beach for treasures are the most common ways to spend a day on the sand.
 Popular beaches include Southport, Broadbeach, Nobby’s, and Coolangatta.
-I personally like Coolongatta the best.
+I personally like Coolangatta the best.
+Check the Beachsafe website for current weather or hazard information before you go.

-Other Things to See and Do on the Gold Coast
+Other Things to See and Do in Gold Coast

 1. Walk the Burleigh Hill

 Make like the locals and stretch your legs along Burleigh’s esplanade before heading around the hill.
+Burleigh is about halfway between the northern end of the Gold Coast (Surfers Paradise) and the southern end (Coolangatta).
+There’s a bus stop at Burleigh Beach, so it’s easy to get to using public transportation.
 The track, located halfway between Surfers Paradise and Coolangatta, is bordered by lush rainforest on one side and stunning views north to Surfers Paradise and south over Tallebudgera Creek.
-It takes around 45-minutes to walk (it’s only 2.3 kilometers).
+It takes around 45 minutes to walk (it’s only 2.3 kilometers).

 2. Go whale watching

 Between June and October, humpback whales make their migratory journey from the Antarctic to warmer waters where they mate and give birth.
+August is peak migration season for humpbacks, so a tour during this time will give you the best chance of seeing one.
 Later in the season, the whales make their return journey, swimming with their calves beside them.
 It’s also common to see bottlenose dolphins, huge loggerhead turtles, and orcas.
-Tours start at about 89 AUD.
+Tours start around 75 AUD for a two to three-hour tour.
+Many of the tours have a 100% whale guarantee, which means you may be able to take another tour for free if you don’t see any the first time.

 3. Experience the nightlife